horacehoff/outstock/README.md

 - able to be retreived.

 !
-Please do not use this project for commercial use although you may use our code in any project of yours as long ! as you link to the OutStockContributors.md file in the project. 😀
+Please do not use this project for commercial use, although you may use our code in any project of yours as long ! as you link to the OutStockContributors.md file in the project. 😀

 ```